-- (a) Road crew field personnel are required to provide at their own expense and wear safety shirts subject to the conditions established by the Road Commissioner, or be subject to disciplinary action. - (b) Road Department field personnel and mechanics/welder shall provide their own insulated coveralls, rain gear, and boots at their own expense. - (c) Building and Grounds employees in the classifications of Maintenance Worker I/II shall provide their own rubber boots, shop coveralls, and insulated coveralls at their own expense. - (d) The County will provide the full cost of coverall cleaning service for employees in the classification of Equipment Service Worker, Equipment Mechanic I/II, Welder, and Lead Equipment Mechanic.
-The assignment, frequency and service provider to be determined by the Public Works Director. - (e) Beginning in January 2013, the County shall provide a Safety-Clothing/Boot Allowance of Three Hundred Dollars (\$300) per year for full-time employees who are required to wear safety-clothing and wear heavy-duty boots in their routine County work assignments.
-The following classifications are eligible for the Safety-Clothing/Boot Allowance which shall be paid with the first full pay period of each calendar year, or with their first paycheck after assignment to an eligible classification: Road Department Deputy Director, each Public Works Maintenance Supervisor, Equipment Maintenance Supervisor, Leadperson, Road Crew Maintenance Worker I/II/III, Mechanic I/II, Equipment Service Worker, Mechanic Lead Worker, Welder, Building Grounds Maintenance Worker I/II and other Public Works employees as may be designated by the Director.
-Provided, however, that the January Safety-Clothing/Boot Allowance paid to an employee who has worked less than a full year preceding the payment date, shall be reduced on a prorated basis based on the portion of the preceding year actually worked.
-Provided further, that if an employee separates from County employment with less than one full year of employment with the County in an eligible classification, a prorated portion of any Safety-Clothing/Boot Allowance paid to that employee shall be reimbursed to the County from the employee's final paycheck in an amount equal to that part of the year not actually worked.
+- (a) Road crew field personnel are required to provide at their own expense and wear safety shirts subject to the conditions established by the Road Commissioner, or be subject to disciplinary action. - (b) Road Department field personnel and mechanics/welder shall provide their own insulated coveralls, rain gear, and boots at their own expense. - (c) The County will provide the full cost of coverall cleaning service for employees in the classification of Equipment Service Worker, Equipment Mechanics I/II, Welder, and Lead Equipment Mechanic.
+The assignment, frequency and service provider to be determined by the Public Works Director. - (d) Each July 1, the County shall provide a Safety-Clothing/Boot Allowance of Four Hundred Fifty (\$450.00) per year for full-time employees who are required to wear safety-clothing and wear heavy-duty boots in their routine County work assignments.
+The following classifications are eligible for the Safety-Clothing/Boot Allowance which shall be paid with the first full pay period of each fiscal year, or with their first paycheck after assignment to an eligibility classification: